Evaluation Challenges for Suicide Prevention Programs

 improvements in these measures to a suicide prevention program.
 Selecting the evaluation design that best removes external impacts

 and draws results most closely produced by the program is important to a successful evaluation.

 Resources to Learn More

-challenges to consider when evaluating a suicide prevention program, and offers recommendations to overcome these challenges.
+challenges to consider when evaluating a suicide prevention program.
+Offers recommendations used by evaluators